MarufHossain14/next15-rest-api/README.md

-# Next.js 15 REST API Project
+# Next.js 15 REST API

 This is a beginner-friendly REST API built using **Next.js 15**.
 The project uses the **App Router** and **Route Handlers**, following modern best practices in the latest version of Next.js.